-Triggers can be used in a variety of ways, such as:
+Triggers can be used in various ways, for example:

-If you are designing your own app, it’s good to rely on a formula whenever possible, but there are times—such as the need to create new records or pull data from a linked table—that a trigger will be your best option.
+If you are designing your own app, it's helpful to rely on a formula whenever possible.
+Sometimes using triggers can be a better option, for example if you need to create new records or pull data from a linked table.

-There are two places in Ninox where triggers are implemented: at the table level and at the field level.
+Ninox triggers are implemented in two places: at the table level and at the field level.

-For this tutorial, we will look only at table-level triggers and how they can be used to introduce automated record updates.
+In this tutorial, we look only at table-level triggers and how they can be used to introduce automated record updates.